TheresaLui/SelfHelpContent_v2/articles/windows.windowsvirtualdesktop/microsoft-windowsvirtualdesktop-issues-configuring-your-domain.md

 * Verify that the virtual network of the VMs has line-of-sight to the domain controller and that its DNS server points to the domain controller
 * Review the [domain, user, and VM requirements](https://docs.microsoft.com/azure/virtual-desktop/overview#requirements) for Windows Virtual Desktop
 * Review the [virtual machine details](https://docs.microsoft.com/azure/virtual-desktop/create-host-pools-azure-marketplace#virtual-machine-details) for the host pool creation
 * [Review how to troubleshoot virtual machine configuration](https://docs.microsoft.com/azure/virtual-desktop/virtual-desktop-fall-2019/troubleshoot-vm-configuration-2019).
-Misconfiguration of the session host can lead to a "status unavailable".
+Misconfiguration of the session host can cause a status of **unavailable**.

 ## **Recommended Documents**